-Step 7 - Take it Further
+Step 5 - Take it Further

-- In the attached PDF we've highlighted what parts of the code can be changed to adjust the gameplay. - You can change the desired score, the initial speed of the game, and how much faster it speeds up after each correct press. - While we set the defaults to what we considered to be challenging but not too difficult, you should feel free to adjust things and see what happens!
+- In the attached PDF we've highlighted what parts of the code can be changed to adjust the gameplay. - You can change the desired score, the initial speed of the game, and how much faster it speeds up after each correct press. - For this game we set the defaults to what we considered to be challenging but not too difficult, you should feel free to adjust things and see what happens!